Koboro Station: History

 The station originally opened on September 30, 1943 as Koboro Signal Box (Koboro shingōjō).
-It added a passing loop to the then-single-track line and served as a point for token exchange, increasing line capacity in order to meet a wartime surge in demand — at the time, the Muroran Line as well as the Hakodate Main Line had been pressed into service to transportation coal and other materiel for the ongoing Pacific War.
+It added a passing loop to the then-single-track line and served as a point for token exchange, increasing line capacity in order to meet a wartime surge in demand — at the time, the Muroran Line as well as the Hakodate Main Line had been pressed into service to transportation coal and other material for the ongoing Pacific War.
 Finding a suitable location was difficult, as the track ran through a succession of tunnels in rugged terrain; track duplication was also considered as an alternative.
 Ultimately, it was constructed on a section with gentler grade as a ″chimney-style signal box″ — an arrangement where stopped trains would remain mostly inside the tunnel, with only the front of the steam locomotive peeking out into the open air to vent smoke.
 This unusual design was to become a contributing factor in the Muroran Main Line train collision on March 31, 1947.

 Despite its classification as a ′signal box′ rather than a 'station', passengers were allowed to board and disembark.
 Upon conversion of the line to double-track running, the signal box was made redundant and thus reclassified as Koboro Provisional Stop (Koboro kari-jōkōjō) on October 1, 1967.
 It was promoted to the status of full station and renamed Koboro Station on April 1, 1987 when JR Hokkaido was established.
 However, the location of the station was not officially defined by the distance for the purpose of fare calculation until March 10, 1990.